emcrisostomo/latency-simulation/blog-post.md

 does not forgive optimism.
 As utilization rises, variance that was previously invisible becomes decisive.

-This is why systems often appear healthy — until they very abruptly are not.
+This is why systems often appear healthy... until they very abruptly are not.

 ## Telemetry Caveats (Datadog and Similar Systems)